tudorflanja/basys3-VGA-controller/README.md

 The **Basys3 VGA Controller** demonstrates how an FPGA can generate synchronized video output using pure VHDL logic.
 It integrates **timing control**, **color multiplexing**, and **interactive movement** into a compact digital design — ideal for learning FPGA display systems.

+---

+This project was created in collaboration with Daian Mihai.